- Sarah Barnhard, M.D. - Health Sciences Assistant Clinical Professor and Director, Transfusion Medicine

-The Division also provides 24-hour consultation, execution, and monitoring of therapeutic apheresis procedures to all UCD clinical services, as well as other health systems in the greater Sacramento area.
+The Division also provides 24-hour consultation, execution, and monitoring of therapeutic apheresis procedures to all UC Davis clinical services, as well as other health systems in the greater Sacramento area.
 Therapies include plasma exchange, red cell exchange, leukoreduction and platelet reduction in addition to photopheresis.
 Members of the division are also involved in clinical apheresis research.

 In addition to contributing to the professional development of the transfusion medicine fellow, members of the apheresis faculty are involved in teaching pathology residents and other medical trainees in the clinical applications and appropriate use of this specialized therapeutic modality.